Lauren is a mom, marketer, and writer. Her current passions include writing about and reviewing toys.

-How to Transition from Bottle to Sippy Cup or Training Cup
+How to Transition From Bottle to Sippy Cup or Training Cup

-Making the leap doesn't have to cause undue stress--it's just a matter of finding out what works best for both you and your little one.
+Making the leap doesn't have to cause undue stress.
+It's just a matter of finding out what works best for both you and your little one.
 This three-step plan (I call it the "sippy cup secret") worked very well for me; perhaps these easy steps will get your baby drinking from a sippy cup in no time!

 The Big-Boy Sippy Cup: Was He Ready?

-The only reason I wanted to move my son from a bottle to a sippy cup when I did is because his daycare required it; I certainly was in no hurry to transition.
+I know I wasn't ready for a sippy cup just yet!
+The only reason I wanted to move my son from a bottle to a sippy cup when I did is because his daycare required it; I certainly was in no hurry to make the transition.
 He had just moved from the infant to the toddler class (most babies transition to this class just before or just after they turn one year old), and all children must move from a bottle to a sippy within 30 days.

-About six months prior, I had to break him of the best newborn swaddle I'd found, simply because he got far too big for it.
+About six months prior, I had to break him off the best newborn swaddle I'd found, simply because he got far too big for it.
 I wasn't ready.
 I assumed he wasn't ready.
 I took off a few days of work and prepared for the worst, sure that I wouldn't be getting any sleep for awhile.
 I laid him down that night, with arms free, and waited.
 And waited.
 And waited.
 The cries never came.

 I watched him on the monitor, wonderfully stretched out and peaceful-looking, until I fell asleep that night.
 The next thing I knew, it was morning and I wondered why I obsessed for nothing.
 Often, when we as parents aren't ready for something, our not-so-little babies have different plans.
-The "sippy cup secret" helped me to panic less, and enjoy the transition more.
+The "sippy cup secret" helped me to panic less and enjoy the transition more.

 The Sippies I Tried Throughout the Transition

 From left to right in the photo above, here are the sippy cups I tried as I weaned my son from bottles (which, by the way, were the Playtex Drop Ins Bottles).